matter-labs/research-prover-market-client/README.md

 This repository contains the specification of the API and an example RPC client code for collecting data from provers participating in the experiment related to the Auction Design for Prover Markets project.
-We implement the experiment using a simple RPC server publishing transaction batches and receiving the corresponding proofs from participants.
+We implement the experiment with a simple RPC server that publishes transaction batches and receives the corresponding proofs from participants.
 The server records the responses in a database for later analysis.

 ## Basic Workflow